UN17 village

 Landmark for the future

-Once completed, UN17 Village will stand as a significant landmark both for NREP’s ambitions and visions within environmental, social and economic sustainability as for the entire Ørestad in Copenhagen.
+Once completed, UN17 Village will stand as a significant landmark both for Nrep’s ambitions and visions within environmental, social and economic sustainability as for the entire Ørestad in Copenhagen.

-impact and certification
+Impact and certification

 PROJECT SUMMARY